New Grading Model Overview- Updated

 How grades work across multiple courses

-• The holistic tier (meeting attendance, regular engagement, community values — 20% combined) uses the same score for every course you are taking.
-If you earn 90% on meeting attendance, that 90% applies to all your courses equally.
+• The holistic tier (Meeting Attendance, Regular Engagement, Faith-in-Action — 20% combined) uses the same score for every course you are taking.
+If you earn 90% on Meeting Attendance, that 90% applies to all your courses equally.

 Sample: student enrolled in 3 courses